 Elimination of Extended Residence in Autumn 2013

 N.B: Divinity School students who are in year six or higher of Advanced Residence must submit a plan for completion, along with a letter of approval from the student's dissertation advisor, to the Dean of Students by the end of Winter Quarter.
-As of Autumn 2013, all students who have not completed their doctoral programs after year 8 of Advanced Residence are subject to the University's policy below.
+As of Autumn 2013, all students who have not completed their doctoral programs after 12 years of enrollment in the PhD program are subject to the University's policy below.

-What ER elimination will mean for students.
-Once ER is eliminated as a registration status in 2013-14, doctoral students reaching the end of Year 12 of their academic programs will be administratively withdrawn.
+What ER elimination means for students: Doctoral students reaching the end of Year 12 of their academic programs will be administratively withdrawn.
 They will then have a two-quarter grace period during which time their IT accounts will remain active and their access to University IT resources will effectively not change.
 Once that two quarter grace period is over, IT services will manage a 365-day process during which time the individual's access to services closes on the following timeline:

 Alumni benefits.
 Because ER is not considered a full-time student status, current students beyond their twelfth year are already not eligible for most of the benefits associated with full-time student status.
 They do not, for example, have access to student housing, free use of athletic facilities, access to student health insurance and the services of Student Health and Counseling, ability to borrow under federal student loan programs, or deferment of past federal student loan repayment.